top of page

 We had planned on driving the ‘Three Capes Scenic Drive‘ but the route heading to Cape Meares had been closed for quite some time and since we had already spent time at Cape Lookout we changed plans and drove directly to Cape Kiwanda.
 The weather didn't look promising as we approached the Cape with low lying clouds hovering over the hills.

-In an interesting turn of events for the day, we turned down a small unmarked road before we reached Cape Kiwanda State Park and found ourselves at an amazing looking beach - McPhillips Beach on the northern end of the State Park.
-Low clouds continued clinging to the coast but that just made the beach walk more inviting.
+In an interesting turn of events for the day, we turned down a small unmarked road before we reached Cape Kiwanda State Park and found ourselves at an amazing looking beach—McPhillips Beach, located at the northern end of the State Park.

-As we emerged on the beach, small basalt structures lined the entrance.
-These rocks are remnants of the ancient on Columbia River lava flows that covered much of the Oregon coast 17 million years ago.
-However Cape Kiwanda and the surrounding hills were mostly brown and tan colored sandstone.
+As we arrived at the beach, small basalt formations bordered the entrance.
+These rocks are remnants of the ancient Columbia River lava flows that spread across much of the Oregon coast 17 million years ago.
+However, Cape Kiwanda and the nearby hills consisted mostly of brown and tan sandstone.

-Off to the south, over a mile away was the iconic Cape Kiwanda headland with its towering sand dune and Haystack Rock (different from Cannon Beach's Haystack Rock) anchored less than a half mile off the coast.
+To the south, over a mile away stood the iconic Cape Kiwanda headland, featuring its impressive sand dune and Haystack Rock, which is distinct from the one at Cannon Beach and is situated less than half a mile from the shore.

 The sand dunes leading out to the Cape are a popular hangout out for hang gliders.
 Making their way up the 100 foot high sand dune would be a challenge even without their equipment.